mattyhempstead/comp3608-connect4/README.md

 Need to be able to read/write from this SUPER quick.

+Need a fast bitwise_and

 ## Alpha Beta
 I think we always want to first scan the nodes that are best for the current player.
 Probably start from the middle then.

+## Bugs
+If board is almost full bot will error

+ . . . x . . .
+ . . o o o . .
+ . . x o o o .
+ . . x o x x .
+ . x x x o o .
+ . x o x x o .

+On this position bot chooses to play 0 rather than 5 at depth 3.
+1 (1, 101) 0.47373772ms
+2 (5, -200) 1.15132332ms
+3 (0, 201) 3.64995003ms
+4 (5, -100) 11.60883904ms
+5 (1, 291) 31.35657310ms
+6 (5, 0) 88.59562874ms
+7 (1, 291) 211.83156967ms
+8 (0, 100) 542.55199432ms

+## Simulator
+Need to make it non-determinsitic to get indiction of win rate.

+Can try randomly swapping between looping on [3,2,4,1,5,0,6] and [3,4,2,5,1,6,0] as this should slightly change rate of search.

+Prob not.

+Instead limit time randomly between 0.8 and 1.2 seconds?

+## Optimal Moves
+Get a big move bank of optimal moves.

+Without skips, I could easily get the first 6 or so moves.

+With skips however, the optimal move is much less obvious and might require some large searches?

+## Bitwise

+Store game state as two 42 bit strings.
+Represent opponent and my moves.

+Get a list of all possible 4-in-a-rows as bit strings.
+I count 69.

+Can check easily with bit-wise operations if board has a given winning state.
+Invert winning state.
+OR with player board.
+Check for all ones.

+Using opponents bits, I can count how many possible 4-in-a-rows still exist.
+Can find how many still exist for opponent too.

+Maybe also different 4-in-a-row combinations are worth more than others.
+Can weight them differently in the score.
+This gives the GA something to train for.

+Could also look for other features (e.g. L's).
+Pretty time consuming but possible.

+Having two winning placements above eachother is a certain win feature.
+Also a placement which opens up two winning placements is a certain win.

+ . . . x . . .
+ . . o o o . .
+ . . x o o o .
+ . . x o x x .
+ . x x x o o .
+ . x o x x o .

+ 3*7 + 4*6 + 3*4 + 3*4 = 69

+For opponent and me, this gives 138 checks (weights).

+## Features

+Could create features which represent combinations of 4-in-a-rows.
+ . . . . . . .
+ . . x x x x .
+ . . . . . x .
+ . . . . x . .
+ . . . x . . .
+ . . x . . . .

+e.g. This one represents a winning situation against a skip bot.

+## Search Order

+Currently searching from middle out.
+Could pick sort order based on how many 4-in-a-rows pass through that column?
+This would only be a single scan at the init of the bot.

+## Control Strategy
+Try the quickest possible strategy 4-in-a-rows.
+This involves just placing pieces in order and searching for a 4-in-a-row.
+Checking is pretty slow.
+Could maybe try the check method that looks at surrounding pieces only when a piece is placed.

+At the start filter out the 4-in-a-rows that are impossible for each player?
+All future checks will be shorter.

+Maybe the higher depths can move 4-in-a-rows out of the array?

+Checking for winner can be simplified.
+I only need to check for those 4-in-a-rows passing through the recently placed piece.
+Can do this when I placed the piece itself.

+## Speed 2

+Hard code the final depth check.
+This prevents another function call and might be a bit quicker?

+## lru_cache
+Wow so good.
+The IDS will now be so much faster since its all the same program?
+Make sure its the same board!

+The same function across different instances might break?